 ONE LAST THING…

-Let’s say you’re habits run deep and there’s just no way you’ll remember to go to Ebates every time you want to shop online at your favorite store.
-Ebates has a Google Chrome extension that takes a second to install.
-With this extension, any time you’re on an Ebates website, it will pop up a message telling you and asking you to click to get your cash back.
+Let’s say you’re habits run deep and there’s just no way you’ll remember to go to Rakuten every time you want to shop online at your favorite store.
+Rakuten has a Google Chrome extension that takes a second to install.
+With this extension, any time you’re on an Rakuten website, it will pop up a message telling you and asking you to click to get your cash back.

-Seriously, I <3 you, Ebates.
-You may my inner bargain hunter glow.
+Seriously, I <3 you, Rakuten.
+You make my inner bargain hunter glow.